 SO WHAT’S NEXT, TOM

-Over the next several articles, I am going to explore the new millionaires.
+Over the next several articles, I am going to explore the money habits of the new millionaires.
 Specifically their

 - Net worth levels

 - Net worth composition

 - Sources of wealth

 With this information in hand, I will compare their habits and practices to the 5 principles in my article Build Your Wealth.
 In addition, we will compare and contrast to what we know about millionaires from the classic book The Millionaire Next Door.
 Most importantly, my fine readers are going to learn how to build wealth like millionaires!

 Okay, my financially savvy readers here at Dividends Diversify.
 Give me your wealth building secrets.
 One tip or maybe two.
 How are you building your wealth?
 What secrets can you share with us?

 Then, come back again soon and find out how your methods compare to the new millionaires.
 Here is everything published in the series:

 - The New Millionaires | Introduction | Part 2